Colleges by Location

 Non-Need Based

-609 students, including freshmen, received institutional non-need-based scholarship or grant aid at this institution in 2025.
+Institutional non-need-based scholarships or grants were given to 609 students overall (including freshmen) at University of Denver in 2025.
 191 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
-The total dollar amount of federal non-need-based scholarships/grants awarded to the studens at this school was $7,772,003 while the state aid is $218,914.
+Federal non-need-based scholarships and grants totaled $7,772,003 for students at this institution, while state aid came to $218,914.
 The total amount of non-need-based institutional scholarships/grants was $80,841,577.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $2,783,589 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Open Applications